wso2/docs-is/en/docs/extend/write-a-post-authentication-handler.md

-# Writing a Post-Authentication Handler
+# Write a Post-Authentication Handler

 WSO2 Identity Server authentication framework facilitates you with the pluggable architecture of multiple inbound/outbound protocols as well as local and federated authenticators including a large number of extension points.
 The Post Authentication Handler is one such extension point which allows you to do a task upon successful authentication.
 Authentication to the system is only successful once the execution of post-authentication handlers is completed.
 The following handlers are examples of post-authentication handlers that are available by default.